ocsigen/tyxml/examples/basic_website_jsx/Readme.md

 Content of this directory:
 - `site_html.re`: Generates the Html.
-- `Makefile`: Simple rules to create the website.
-Uses ocamlbuild
 - `main.js` and `home.css` : auxiliary files for the website.
 - `.merlin`: An appropriate merlin file.
 - Readme.md : You are reading it